 Table 1 summarizes what we have learned so far in terms of the impact of weather on financial decision-making.
 Market returns tend to be lower on more cloudy days.
-Although the effects are persistent, Hirshleifer & Shumway (2003) estimate that they are too small to make weather-based strategies profitable even if the costs associated with frequent trades are fairly modest.
+Although the effects are persistent, [10] estimate that they are too small to make weather-based strategies profitable even if the costs associated with frequent trades are fairly modest.
 Nevertheless, it is clear from these widely cited papers that the way investors set prices in the markets is influenced in some way by weather, with most suspecting that it is through its effect on moods and investor's psychology.
-In this spirit, Kamstra et al. (2014) and Kamstra et al. (2016) argue that seasonal changes in investment in government bonds and mutual fund flows must reflect seasonal changes in investors' preferences.
-In contrast to the small effect sizes in stock market studies, in at least one experimental study, Bassi et al. (2013) found that on bad weather days people are much more risk averse.
+In this spirit, [13,14] argue that seasonal changes in investment in government bonds and mutual fund flows must reflect seasonal changes in investors' preferences.
+In contrast to the small effect sizes in stock market studies, in at least one experimental study, [15] found that on bad weather days people are much more risk averse.
 Since by design the study focused on weeks with extremely good and extremely bad weather conditions, it may have exaggerated the size effect of weather.
-The paper by Kramer & Weber (2012) suggests that risk preferences of people suffering from seasonal affective disorder change more in response to seasons than preferences of nonsufferers.
-Using a survey methodology, a recent working paper by Baillon et al. (2014) found that in a representative sample of 1,550 Dutch respondents cloudiness affects ambiguity attitudes in the month of January.
+Another paper suggests that risk preferences of people suffering from seasonal affective disorder change more in response to seasons than preferences of non-sufferers [16].
+Using a survey methodology, a recent working paper [17] found that in a representative sample of 1,550 Dutch respondents cloudiness affects ambiguity attitudes in the month of January.
 On average, on cloudy days participants perceived the ambiguous gambles to be closer by 0.12 in probability equivalent terms to the objective 0.5 winning probability.